dougcunha/GitTools/README.md

 Use `--push-untracked` to also push any new local branches to the remote repository during synchronization.

-Use `--no-submodules` to exclude Git submodules from the scanning process.
+Use `--include-submodules false` to exclude Git submodules from the scanning process.

 ## Build